jbarillas/IV.Reg-Card.1995/README.md

 Card, D. E., & National Bureau of Economic Research.
 (1993). *Using geographic variation in college proximity to estimate the return to schooling*.
 Cambridge, MA: National Bureau of Economic Research.

 Wooldridge, J. M. (2011). *Econometric analysis of cross section and panel data*.
-Cambridge, MaA: MIT.
+Cambridge, MA: MIT.